stephdavid/js-code-quiz/README.md

 * For a bit of a change, however, time to fix the button and do some hover effects.

+* Making the start button bigger and bright was easy enough, it was rather involved making the list items look like buttons but I did it eventually. #

+* I amended some code that should have been the .after() method (as a sibling) rather than the appendChild() method which inserts an element into another element, not what I wanted in this case.

 ### Code Logic - What are we trying to do

 1. A quiz with a timer